 Going for the IPO – Is your company ready?

 Taking a company public through an IPO can be a big step for continued growth.
-Renaissance Capital says the typical newly public company sees its share price rise by about 31% from their IPO price.
+Renaissance Capital says the typical newly public company sees its share price rise by about 31% from its IPO price.
 Even though the prospects of public attention and an influx of money can be very tempting for business owners, it is still very important to sit down and seriously consider if your company is ready.

 Theoretically, you can take a business public at any time, but launching an IPO at the wrong time can really hinder the company’s future prospects if things go wrong.
 If you’re considering taking your company public, talk with a business and commercial lawyer before you do.
 In the meantime, here’s a list of considerations to think about while deciding if your company is ready for an IPO.